pellcorp/Simple-AF-Wiki/docs/cart/firmware_flashing.md

 sudo $HOME/klippy-env/bin/python -c "import flash_usb as u; u.enter_bootloader('$CARTO_DEV')"
 ```

+!!!
+Info
-**IMPORTANT:** If you get a message like `ls: cannot access '/dev/serial/by-id/usb-Cartographer': No such file or directory`, it means you forgot the `*` in the command above or else your carto cable is incorrectly pinned
+    **IMPORTANT:** If you get a message like `ls: cannot access '/dev/serial/by-id/usb-Cartographer': No such file or directory`, it means you forgot the `*` in the command above.
+If you still get this message after correcting the command it means your probe's cable is pinned incorrectly.

-You should see a message like:
+Once complete you should see a message like:

 ```text
 Entering bootloader on /dev/serial/by-id/usb-Cartographer_614e_16000C000F43304253373820-if00
 ```

+!!!
+Info
-**Note:** If the carto does not enter bootloader mode, it is possible you forgot to use sudo!
+    If the carto does not enter bootloader mode, it is possible you forgot to use sudo!

-**Note:** If your carto does show up in /dev/serial but won't enter bootloader mode, you will need to fix this with [DFU mode](#flashing-k1-firmware-via-dfu-mode)
+    If your carto does show up in '/dev/serial' but won't enter bootloader mode, you will need to fix this with [DFU mode](#flashing-k1-firmware-via-dfu-mode)

 ### Flashing